A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

 \end{lemma}

 \begin{proof} As mentioned above, our first step is to plug Lemma \ref{lemm:cross} into Eq. (\ref{eq:iter1}).
 We thus obtain:

 We next bound the norm $||g(\theta_t, \omega_t)||$ which appears twice in the above equation.
-Indeed, since by Lemma \ref{prop:lipg} we have we have that Here the first line simply adds and subtracts the same quantity; the second line uses Eq. (\ref{eq:ineq1}); the third line adds and subtracts the same quantity; the fourth line uses Eq. (\ref{eq:deltabound}) and we define Finally, the last line simply uses our notation $\nabla_t = \nabla V(\theta_t)$.
+Indeed, we have that Here the first line simply adds and subtracts the same quantity; the second line uses Lemma \ref{prop:lipg}; the third line adds and subtracts the same quantity; the fourth line uses Eq. (\ref{eq:deltabound}) and we define Finally, the last line simply uses our notation $\nabla_t = \nabla V(\theta_t)$.

 Next, using the inequality $(a+b)^2 \leq 3(a^2 + b^2 + c^2)$ we thus have Plugging this into Eq.~\eqref{eq:iter2}, we obtain